Chronic Wasting Disease

-Chronic wasting disease (CWD) is a prion disease that affects deer, elk, reindeer, sika deer, and moose in some areas of North America, including Canada and the United States, Norway and South Korea.
+CWD is a prion disease that affects deer, elk, moose and similar animals in some areas of North America, including Canada and the United States, Norway, Finland, Sweden and South Korea.
 CWD has been found in deer in the northeastern part of Virginia.
 To date, there have been no reported cases of CWD infection in people, however, animal studies suggest CWD poses a risk to some types of non-human primates, like monkeys, that eat meat from CWD infected animals or come in contact with brain or body fluids from infected deer or elk.
 These studies raise concerns that there may also be a risk to people.

 Scientists believe CWD prions likely spread between animals through body fluids like feces, saliva, blood, or urine, either through direct contact or indirectly through environmental contamination of soil, food, or water.
 Once introduced into an area, the CWD protein is contagious within deer and elk populations and can spread quickly.
 Experts believe CWD prions can remain in the environment for a long time, so other animals can contract CWD from the environment even after an infected deer or elk has died.

-Clinical signs in affected animals can include drastic weight loss (wasting), stumbling, listlessness, and other neurologic signs, which may take over a year to develop.
-CWD can affect animals of all ages and some infected animals may die without ever developing the disease.
+Clinical signs in affected animals can include severe weight loss (wasting), stumbling, and drooling, all of which may take over a year to develop.
+CWD can affect animals of all ages.
+It is always fatal in infected animals.

 Brain and lymph node tissue from animals can be examined with a microscope using a special stain to identify the CWD prion.
-Information about CWD testing in Virginia can be found at the Virginia Department of Game and Inland Fisheries' page on chronic wasting disease.
+Visit the the Virginia DWR Resources page on chronic wasting disease at dwr.virginia.gov/wildlife/diseases/cwd for more information.

 CWD is fatal to animals and there are no treatments or vaccines.